chriscarrollsmith/imfp/README.md

 ## Contributing

-I would love to have your help in improving `imfr`.
+I would love to have your help in improving `imfp`.
 If you encounter a bug while using the library, please open an issue.
 Alternatively, fix the bug and open a pull request.
 Thanks in advance for your help!